 After an incredibly difficult year of wrestling with those inner demons and avoiding all temptations, he did it.
 He finished his first book.
 It wasn’t a success, but it didn’t matter.
 He had finally beat The Resistance.
 He went on to write many successful novels.

 When I read it, my own psychological pain of not producing had built up to an unbearable level.
-I had announced my next business, but never finished building it.
-I started many times, but each time decided to chase some other distraction that didn’t put my ass on the line, instead.
-There are always more emails to answer, always more things to learn, and always more people wanting my time for their needs.
-(Each one swearing it’ll be just an hour of my time, tops.)
+I had announced my next business but never finished building it.
+I started many times, but each time decided to chase some other distraction that didn’t put my ass on the line.
+There are always more emails to answer, more things to learn, and more people wanting my time for their needs — each one swearing they need just a few minutes.

-To make it worse, I was living in distracting Singapore, surrounded by so many interesting people.
+To make it worse, I was living in Singapore, distracted by so many interesting people.

 So I decided to do my version of the cabin.
 I moved to New Zealand.
 I shut off all other options.
 Time to finish what I started.